Airlines in Ecuador

 Ecuadorian taxis come in a variety of shapes and sizes, but they are all yellow.
 Most taxis have a lit ‘taxi’ sign on top or a ‘taxi’ sticker on the windshield.
 In Quito and other bigger cities, licensed taxis have an orange or orange-striped license plate, with ID numbers clearly marked on the sides.

 Always ask the fare beforehand, or you may be overcharged.
 Meters are rarely seen, except in Quito, Guayaquil and Cuenca.
 A long ride in these cities should rarely go over $5 (unless traveling to Quito's bus terminals, which are quite distant from the center).
 The minimum fare nearly everywhere is $1.25, and you’ll be required to pay $1 in Quito even if the meter only says $0.80.
 On weekends and at night, fares are always about 25% to 50% higher.

 You can hire a taxi for a day for about $40 to $60.
 Hiring a taxi for a few days is comparable to renting a car, except that you don’t have to drive.
 But you will have to pay for the driver’s food and room.
 Some tour companies in Quito rent 4WD vehicles with experienced drivers.

-In less urban areas, you’re also likely to see ecotaxis (a three-wheeled bicycle with a small covered carriage in back that fits two people) as well as taxis ecológicos (motorcycle taxis with a two-seater carriage in back).
+In less urban areas, you’re also likely to see ecotaxis (a three-wheeled bicycle with a small covered carriage that fits two people) as well as taxis ecológicos (motorcycle taxis with a two-seater carriage).

 Other routes run from Durán (near Guayaquil), Ibarra, Ambato, Riobamba and El Tambo (near Ingapirca).